aminch18/githubactions_codenoobs/README.md

 - This workflow must be  triggered when an issue is created (opened) on GitHub.
 - The workflow must has got a single job with 2 step.
 - All the steps must run on ubuntu-latest version.
-- The step must edit the existing issue adding "TechWeek" as Label.
+- The step must edit the existing issue adding "good first issue" as Label, if you go to issues section on your repository you can check different labels.

 ##### Clue: The commands to edit issues on GitHub is easy to find using Google :)!